-For many years in my late teens and early twenties, I suffered from an unexplainable chronic illness that significantly reduced my quality of life.
-I only learned within the last year that the underlying cause of this illness was toxic mold exposure.
-While I tried many different medications, supplements, and treatments for this illness, nothing really helped until I stumbled upon an unexpected, inexpensive therapy – sunbathing!
+During my late teens and early twenties, I suffered from an unexplainable chronic illness that significantly reduced my quality of life.
+I eventually learned that the illness I was experiencing had been caused by two primary factors - a Lyme infection and exposure to toxic mold in a previous water-damaged apartment building I had lived in.
+While I tried many different medications, supplements, and treatments for these illnesses, there is one therapy in particular that I found to be unexpectedly helpful - sunbathing!
 Read on to learn why sun exposure is beneficial for combating fungal infections, and get the details on the sunbathing protocol I have been using to recover from mold illness.

 What is mold illness?

 Mold illness is provoked by exposure to toxic molds, typically in water-damaged indoor environments.
 This type of environment is very hospitable to mold spores.
 Upon taking up residence and propagating in water-damaged areas, molds begin to produce insidious substances called mycotoxins and noxious gases called volatile organic compounds (VOCs).
 People living in water-damaged, moldy environments are at risk for developing systemic fungal infections due to the inhalation and ingestion of mold spores, as well as a wide variety of other symptoms caused exposure to the products of mold, mycotoxins and VOCs.
 Exposure to mold, mycotoxins, and fungal VOCs is a grossly misunderstood and overlooked cause of chronic illness.
 These toxic exposures can cause immune dysfunction, chronic inflammation, allergies and asthma, gastrointestinal disorders, cognitive issues, and neurological symptoms.